liilab/appify/README.txt

 No, Appify does not currently have integration with Google sign-in.
 Customers will need to create an account through the app itself.

-= How to Publish my Appify Mobile App? =
+= How to publish my Appify Mobile App? =

 You can easily publish Appify Android App to Google Play Store.